Change is coming to healthcare organizations. But it may not be welcome news to already-overworked staff.

 As COVID-19 sweeps the world, healthcare workers continue to provide essential care – but are at high risk.
 Being exposed to COVID-19 cases threatens workers, patients and entire hospitals with harmful infections.

-The 2020 hurricane season threatens to put further strain on healthcare organizations already reeling from the impacts of the COVID-19 pandemic.
+The increased frequency of extreme weather events threatens to put further strain on healthcare organizations still recovering from the impacts of the COVID-19 pandemic.